 Christopher Orf has been performing and teaching in various capacities since before grunge music was a thing.
 He studied improv and performed and wrote for stage, TV & film productions in New York City during the entirety of the time Rudy Giuliani was the (not-nearly-as-funny-as-he-is-now) mayor and then some.
 Since moving to Austin in 2006, he has performed in various troupes within the Austin Improv Community; taught chemistry at the University of Texas; and run his own craft brewery (Orf Brewing, recently closed, RIP).
 His next adventures will continue to include entertainment, science, and spreading festiveness in some way or form, because that's just what he does.

 Benjamin Sterling is an Equity actor, improviser and Stage combat instructor with over twenty years experience.
 He has won the best comedic actor award from the Austin Critics Circle, been nominated for a B. Iden Payne award, and has been a company member of the Shakespeare Theater of New Jersey for over 15 years.
-After over a decade working as an actor in NYC he has returned home to continue his work and foster the next generation of young Texas Actors.
-He currently teaches theatre at Walsh Middle School and has taught advanced acting and stage combat at Zach Theater as well as the Georgetown Palace.
-As an improviser Benjamin has performed with numerous groups including The Well Hung Jury, Start Trekkin, and Start Trekkin NY.
+He currently teaches theatre at Walsh Middle School and has taught advanced acting and stage combat at Zach Theater and Georgetown Palace.
+As an improviser Benjamin has performed with The Well Hung Jury, Start Trekkin, and Start Trekkin NY.
 His most recent credits include the part of Lt.
 Kelly in the New York premier of the award winning play: Butler.